dmcglinn/quant_methods/assignments/univariate_models.md

 exploratory models developed above.
 This is a very simple and not very robust machine learning stepwise algorithm that uses AIC to select a best model.
 By default it does a backward selection routine.

-5\. (optional) Develop a model for the number of species in each site (i.e., unique plotID).
-This variable will also be discrete so the Poisson may be a good starting approximation.
-Side note: the Poisson distribution converges asymptotically on the Gaussian distribution as the mean of the distribution increases.
-Thus Poisson regression does not differ much from traditional OLS when means are large.